Collective Care Pod Course

 "I'm better able to recognize that how I act when I'm in trauma mode is not indicative of who I am.
 That feels really powerful since I had a tough few months that I was blaming myself for afterwards - when in reality I was just trying to seek safety.
 Now, I know I can create safety for myself in a lot of ways." - Lan Y.

 When does registration end?

-What is the schedule for this online course, especially for the Group Coaching and Pod sessions?
+What is the schedule for this online course?

 How do the other collective care components work, like the Check-In Buddy and Communal Resources?

 How much of a time commitment is this course?

 What happens if I can't make the Monday live sessions and pod sessions?

 How much does this online course cost?

 Is this for only BIPOC in the USA?